Bankruptcy Help In Seattle, Wa

 Although commonly associated together, bankruptcy and foreclosure are two very different types of legal proceedings, with different objectives and results.

-The purpose of bankruptcy is to allow an individual or business the ability to obtain a release of or payment plan for their debts.
-On the other hand, foreclosures allow a mortgage lender capacity to claim ownership of real estate to assist in satisfying the balance owed on a past-due mortgage loan.
+The purpose of bankruptcy is to allow an individual the ability to obtain a release of or payment plan for their debts.
+On the other hand, foreclosures allow a mortgage lender capacity to claim ownership of real estate to assist in repaying the balance owed on a past-due mortgage loan.

 If you are behind on your mortgage payments, you will ultimately lose your home in foreclosure outside of the bankruptcy process, even though the bankruptcy trustee may not sell your home as part of the bankruptcy process.